nikahmadz/Firedash/index.md

 ---

 Firedash is an **instant web application** that serve as an **Admin Panel for Firebase Applications**.
-Firedash features an intuitive and easy-to-use tools to help you manage your Firebase Application from a browser. **Deploy Firedash to your Firebase project to use it**.
+Firedash features an intuitive and easy-to-use tools to manage Firebase Applications from a browser. **Deploy Firedash to your Firebase project to use it**.

 ---